Siege of Tyana: Arab campaign against Tyana

 The Arabs besieged the city, employing siege engines to bombard its fortifications.
 They managed to destroy part of the wall, but were unable to enter the city.
 Despite launching several assaults, the defenders successfully drove them back.
 The siege continued into winter, and the Arabs began to suffer greatly from shortage of food, so that they began contemplating abandoning the siege altogether.
 In the spring, however, Justinian II, who had been restored to the Byzantine throne in 705, assembled a relief army under the generals Theodore Karteroukas and Theophylact Salibas and sent it towards Tyana.
 The Byzantine chroniclers record that the regular troops were complemented by armed peasants, numerous but lacking in any military experience.
 Modern historians consider this an indication of the dire situation of the regular Byzantine army, partly as a result of Justinian's purge of the officer corps after his restoration, and partly due to the losses suffered in the war with the Bulgars.

 As the relief army approached Tyana, it was confronted by the Arabs, and in the ensuing battle, the Byzantines were routed.
 According to Theophanes, the two Byzantine generals quarrelled among themselves, and their attack was disorderly.
 The Byzantines lost many thousand dead, and the captives also numbered in the thousands.
+According to Agapius of Manbij, the Romans were routed and lost 40,000 men.
+Michael the Syrian and the Chronicle of 1234 likewise report that 40,000 Romans were killed in the battle.
 The Arabs captured the Byzantine camp and took all the provisions they had brought along for the beleaguered city, allowing them to continue the siege.
 The inhabitants of Tyana now despaired of any succour, and as their own supplies dwindled they began negotiations for a surrender.
 The Arabs promised to allow them to depart unharmed, and the city capitulated after a siege of nine months (in March according to Michael the Syrian, in May–June according to al-Tabari).
 Theophanes reports that the Arabs broke their promise and enslaved the entire population, which was deported to the Caliphate, but no other source confirms this.
 After looting the town, the Arabs razed it to the ground.